-The meeting involved the election of Directors.
-Directors Emma Hippolyte, Henry Mangal and Hildreth Alexander were re-elected in a single motion for a further term of three years.
+The meeting involved the election of Director Lisle Chase who was re-elected for a further term of three years.

 PART XII

 LITIGATION

 • Describe any past, pending or threatened litigation or administrative action which has had or may have a material effect upon the company's business, financial condition, or operations, including any litigation or action involving the company's Officers, Directors or other key personnel.
 State the names of the principal parties, the nature and current status of the matters, and amounts involved.
 Give an evaluation by management or counsel, to the extent feasible, of the merits of the proceedings or litigation and the potential impact on the company's business, financial condition, or operations.